hytechcamps/building-websites/CodeAlong.md

 1. Open a new browser tab and go to [Google Images](https://images.google.com/)
 1. Search for something appropriate (such as "cats")
 1. Click on the image you would like to use
-1. When it appears, right click and select "Copy image address"
+1. When it appears, right click and select "Copy image link"
     - Do not copy the image itself, that will not work!

-Now, the image address is stored on the clipboard.
+Now, the image link is stored on the clipboard.
 It will be possible to paste it into your website after adding some HTML.

 ### Creating the Image Element
 Now that you have the image, it's time to add it to your website.